arcus/education_modules/git_history_of_project/git_history_of_project.md

 This should be a very fast download.
 Now if you type `ls` within the repository directory, you should see a folder titled `planets`.
 Navigate into the planets directory using `cd`.
 This is the directory we will be exploring throughout the module.

 <div class = "warning">
 If you are on a computer running Windows, make sure you are in the Git Bash application.
-The Command Prompt (cmd) will not recognize the commands we are using in this module, including `ls`.
+The Command Prompt (cmd) will not recognize the commands we are using in this module.
 </div>